 Please don't.
 When I was younger, I used to keep my pre-ground Dunkin Donuts coffee in the freezer.
 That was lifetimes ago!
 Keep your coffee dry, sealed, and away from sunlight, air, and moisture.

-almost 2 years ago by Brian Ford
+about 2 years ago by Brian Ford

-about 2 years ago by Melinda Macaluso
+over 2 years ago by Melinda Macaluso

-about 2 years ago by Joseph Hiew
+over 2 years ago by Joseph Hiew